‘People do not consider Congress an alternative, no dialogue within party,’ says Kapil Sibal

 On Bihar elections

-Speaking categorically on the Bihar elections and the bye-polls in various states, Sibal said that there has not been any message from the leadership.
+Speaking categorically on the recent Bihar elections and the bye-polls in various states, Sibal said that there has not been any message from the leadership.

-“We are yet to hear from the Congress party their views on our recent performance in Bihar and in the by-elections (sic),” he said.
+“We are yet to hear from the Congress party their views on our recent performance in Bihar and in the bye-elections,” he said.
 “Maybe they think all is well and that it should be business as usual.”